 When Lowell struggled, so did Bon Marche.
 By 1976, Bon Marche turned into a Jordan Marsh, and by the 1990s, the building had no tenants.

 The high water mark for Boston’s downtown department stores probably came in 1956, when it had seven department stores at Christmas: R.H.
 White, Gilchrist’s, R.H.
 Stearn’s, Raymond’s, Kennedy’s, Jordan Marsh and Filene’s.

 It would be the last Christmas for R.H.
 White’s, the first victim of the middle-class flight to the suburbs.

 Then after 100 years in business, Raymond’s declared bankruptcy in 1972 and killed off its spokesman, the swamp Yankee Uncle Eph.

 Subsequently in 1976, Gilchrist’s, one of the big three in Downtown Crossing with Jordan’s and Filene’s, closed 134 years after it opened.

 R. H. Stearns, which had towered over Boston Common in a landmark building for seven decades, shut its doors in 1978.

-Kennedy’s closed in the early 1980s, having grown from a small men’s store in 1892 to a fixture of New England retailing.
+Kennedy’s then closed in the early 1980s, having grown from a small men’s store in 1892 to a fixture of New England retailing.

 Jordan Marsh became a Macy’s in 1996.

 And finally Filene’s, the last to give up the ghost, became a Macy’s in 2006.